 Just like humans, dogs also need to be pampered sometimes.
 Whether it be a haircut, nails trimmed, ears cleaned, or teeth brushed, a good grooming session may be in store for your dog.
-There are a lot of professional groomers that you can go to or you can try to fix your dog up on our own.
+There are a lot of professional groomers that you can go to or you can try to fix your dog up on your own.
 If you decide to do it on your own, we’ve got some pet grooming tips that will help make your pup look brand new.

-If you have a long haired dog or a short haired dog, it needs a good brushing regularly.
+If you have a long-haired dog or a short-haired dog, it needs a good brushing regularly.
 This regular maintenance will keep your dog’s coat shiny and clean.
-Long haired dogs can get matted coats causing skin irritations.
+Long-haired dogs can get matted coats causing skin irritations.
 You can prevent matting by brushing throughout the week and making sure your dog’s hair doesn’t get too long.

-Short haired dogs don’t require as much hair maintenance as long haired dogs, but it is still important to brush them every so often.
+Short-haired dogs don’t require as much hair maintenance as long-haired dogs, but it is still important to brush them every so often.
 Brushing their coats will cut down on the dirt and dander within their fur making time in between bath care longer.

 When cutting the nails, look for a faint pink line within the nail.
 This area is known as the quick, containing nerves and blood vessels.
 You want to avoid cutting into this area as it will cause bleeding and discomfort to your dog.
-If you dog has black nails the quick will not be easily seen.
+If your dog has black nails the quick will not be easily seen.
 Start by cutting small sections then once you see a dark spot in the center of the nail you’ve gotten to the quick.
 Do not go any further at this point.
 If for some reason you do cut the quick, don’t panic.
 Quickly add some styptic powder to the nail which will clot the blood.
-Giving your dog a treat throughout the nail cutting process will reassure them that this isn’t a negative experience.
+Giving your dog a treat throughout the nail-cutting process will reassure them that this isn’t a negative experience.